THE GRANDS PRIX

 They are awarded to the best production in each of the 3 competitions.

-The Deauville Green Awards have recognized excellence in green and responsible communication and broadcasting worldwide since 2012.
+The Deauville Green Awards have been rewarding excellence in green and responsible communication and audiovisual across the world since 2012.

 The films in the international competition are judged by some fifty recognised experts from major institutions such as Arte, the World Bank, BNF, Bpifrance, France Télévisions, the Ministry of Culture, Publicis, TF1, WWF and many others.